jleffler/soq/src/primes/README.md

   Amongst others, see SO 0002-3287 -- though I don't think this was a result of answering that question.

+* `prime-thread.c`

+  This code is a multi-threaded prime counter configured for primes up to 10,000,000 (using 8 threads).
+  It is derived from SO 6438-1942.
+  It uses `IsPrime3B()` extracted from `isprime.c` and renamed `isprime()`.

+  When run with 8 threads a MacBook Pro (15" 2017) with 2.9 GHz Intel Core i7 and 16 GB 2133 MHz LPDDR3 memory, running macOS Mojave
+  10.14.6, it normally takes just under 0.250 seconds to count the correct number of primes - 664579.

+  For comparison, a prime printing program using a Sieve of Eratosthenes lists all the primes up to 10,000,000 in just under 0.150 seconds (close to 0.100 seconds at times).
+  So the `prime-thread` code is not fast compared to that.
+  But the question says that their code took about 21 seconds up to 8,000,000 -- which leaves the efficacy of their prime tester function in doubt.

 * `minimal-primes.c`

   SO 3383-8621 seeks minimal prime numbers, which are numbers that are